EthanNorton/Learning/README.md

 ## About
 The 'energy-projects' branch is built around my main interest, more deeply understanding the energy environment.
-1. First project is regarding database management from energy perspective.
+1. First project is regarding grid reliability and monitoring that, and stabilizing microgrids in connection.
+2. Something compute related

 ## Demo